 In at number nine, we have the KTM 250SX.
-This a pretty heavy duty 2-stroke dirt bike that ticks all of the right boxes.
+This a pretty heavy duty 2 stroke dirt bike that ticks all of the right boxes.
 The 2-stroke engine has been praised by riders all over the world since it first came on the scene back in 2002.
-It’s fast, powerful, reliable and an absolute pleasure to thrash.
+It’s one of the fastest dirt bike models out there; a powerful, reliable beast that’s an absolute pleasure to thrash.
 It’s argued to be the fastest 250cc 2-stroke that the public can buy, and we’d be inclined to believe that boast.
 It certainly is pokey, but it does get a little let down by its suspension, but that’s a notorious KTM problem tham many KTM riders are already used to.
 For the purposes of this list, we’re particularly interested in the SX motocross version, which comes with both a kick start and electric start function.
 The full blown MX version is fine, but it doesn’t have that electric convenience.
 As for the price, KTM motorcycles – across all segments – have a habit of annoyingly retaining their value.
 Finding one at a rock bottom price ain’t gonna happen.
 If you’re sold on buying one, consider buying one new if you’ve got the cash to spare…because they’re still in production.

 #08.
 Kawasaki KX500